 The Audit Committee met with the independent auditors to discuss their fees, as well as the scope and results of their audit work, including the adequacy of internal controls and the quality of financial reporting.
 The Audit Committee also discussed with the independent auditors their judgments regarding the quality and acceptability of the Company's accounting principles, the clarity of its disclosures, and whether its accounting principles and underlying estimates are appropriate, as well as other matters that are required to be discussed by applicable regulatory standards.
 The Audit Committee reviewed and discussed the audited financial statements with management.
-Based on the review and discussion referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K filing with the SEC.
-Additional information about the Audit Committee and its responsibilities may be found on page 15 of this proxy statement.
-The Audit Committee Charter is available on our website at www.merck.com/companyoverview/leadership/board-of-directors/.
+Based on the review and discussion referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the 2023 10-K. Additional information about the Audit Committee and its responsibilities may be found on page 15 of this proxy statement.
+The Audit Committee Charter is available on our website at www.merck.com/ company-overview/leadership/board-of-directors/.